-- your Surrender Value on the Valuation Day immediately preceding the Maturity Date; - the settlement age on the Maturity Date, and if applicable, the gender of the Annuitant; - · the specific payment plan you choose; and - if you elect variable income payments, the investment performance of the Portfolios selected.
+• Your Surrender Value on the Valuation Day immediately preceding your Maturity Date;

+- The settlement age on the Maturity Date, and if applicable, the gender of the Annuitant; - The specific payment plan you choose; and - If you elect variable income payments, the investment performance of the Portfolios selected.

-As provided in your contract, we may adjust the age used to determine income payments, and we may deduct premium taxes from your payments.
+As provided in your contract, we may adjust the age used to determine income payments and we may deduct premium taxes from your payments.